Same 272 lasers. Same wavelengths. Very different price.

 Quick Comparison: Illumiflow vs Kiierr 272

-Here’s a side-by-side look at the key specs:
+Here’s a look at their key specs:

 | Feature | Illumiflow 272 | Kiierr 272 |